rzel/jNV/README.md

 	- [FIXED] search results still displays wierd - text is centered and gray bkgnd shows thru
 	- [FIXED] cannot run as executable
+	- [NOMINALLY FIXED] save doesnt work correctly; not all text saved.
 	- save doesnt work correctly; not all text saved.
 - Technical
 	- [FIXED] sphagetti code; needs reorg within the groovy file and possibly move to multiple files
 	- change autosave logic to be time-based instead of event-based as it is currently.
+	- [FIXED] save on exit as well
+	- remove duplication in save on exit/ incremental save
 	- save on exit as well
 	- see if there's a more groovy way of doing setNoteContent()
 	- remove debug prints